ajaxromik/minecraftBlockSpeeds/README.md

  - [ ] Way to remove a single entry
  - [ ] Button to remove all entries
  - [ ] Storing the results to a file to eventually come up with the overall best ores for each mine
+      - Using a CRUD form to add these results?

 If I ever finish that list, then maybe I'll make a guide of the best way to progress through each mine.